roc-lang/roc/www/content/tutorial.md

 This way, it reads like a series of instructions:

 1. First, run the `Stdout.line` task and await its completion.
 Ignore its output (hence the underscore in `_ <-`)
-2. Next, run the `Stdin.line` task and await its completion.
+2. Next, run the `readLine` task and await its completion.
 Name its output `text`.
-3. Finally, run the `Stdout.line` task again, using the `text` value we got from the `Stdin.line` effect.
+3. Finally, run the `Stdout.line` task again, using the `text` value we got from the `readLine` effect.

 Some important things to note about backpassing and `await`: